-Born in the Oklahoma panhandle in 1922, John Wiebe spent much of his teenage years riding the rails going from one job as a laborer to another.
-He enlisted in the Navy in 1940 and arrived in Omaha in 1943 to serve in a top-secret project to modify B-29 bombers for special missions, one was the Enola Gay which later dropped the atomic bomb on Hiroshima.
+Born in the Oklahoma panhandle in 1922, Wiebe spent much of his teenage years riding the rails going from one job as a laborer to another.
+He enlisted in the Navy in 1940 and arrived in Omaha in 1943 to serve in a top-secret project to modify B-29 bombers for special missions including the Enola Gay, which dropped that fateful bomb on Hiroshima to end World War II.

 1950 Durham Museum photo of the Veterans Hospital.
 The Center Mall would be built on the undeveloped land on the bottom left corner.